sultanmr/LearnWebhookTest/README.md

 - **F1-Score**: Harmonic mean of precision and recall.
 - **Confusion Matrix**: True positives, false positives, true negatives, and false negatives.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

 ### Notes:

 - **Cross-Validation**: You may also want to include a section on cross-validation, as it's an important step in evaluating model performance in a more robust way.
 If you're using it in your project, you can explain how it's used.
 - **Model Tuning**: In case you're doing hyperparameter tuning, you can mention that this repository includes the process of finding the best parameters for your models.

-You can customize this template as needed and add specific instructions for how the dataset should be loaded or preprocessed before use.